Searching for ‘e-petition deliver Mottram‘? Start here!

 Mottram bypass information.

 Well actually, you are not stuck in traffic – you ARE traffic.
-But you want to get to where you are going like everyone else, so lets talk about Mottram bypass.
+But you want to get to where you are going like everyone else, so lets talk about the badly needed Mottram bypass.

 If you are stuck in the traffic jam, or know of it, you know Mottram needs a bypass.
 There are no ifs and buts about that; if you have ever been to Mottram – even as a visitor – you will remember the traffic.

 Here is what you need to do before you read further: Go to the government e-petition site and sign the electronic petition.
 If it gets 100,000 votes, this topic will be debated in the House of Commons.
 It wont get 100,000 votes if you don’t vote.
 So click here: Deliver Mottram / Hollingworth / Tintwistle Bypass Now (the page will open in a new window so you can come back and continue reading).

 Now you have done that, please share the link with your Facebook and Twitter contacts so they might vote.
 These buttons will help you:

 The existing A628 trunk road connects the M67 from Manchester to the M1 in South Yorkshire.
 A single-carriageway road through the villages of Mottram in Longdendale, Hollingworth and Tintwistle and through the Peak District National Park, it is used by a relatively large number of heavy goods vehicles.